cpvalente/ontime/docs/agent-guides/architecture.md

 Keep substantial rules out of JSX, effects, and handlers.
 Use tested, colocated pure utilities.
 TanStack Query owns server state; established Zustand/context owns local state.
 No parallel caches.

+Rundown data has two sources.
+Editing surfaces mount `RundownScopeProvider` and read data, selection, and entry actions from that scope (`useRundown`, `useEventSelection`, `useEntryActionsContext`).
+Runtime-only surfaces use the `useLoaded*` hooks.
+Runtime state (playing event, playback) applies only when the scope `isLoaded`.
+Mutations resolve their cache key from the rundown ID they were sent with, never from the current scope.

 Limit subscriptions with selectors.
 Keep effect dependencies stable.
 Clean up listeners, intervals, external resources.

 ## Shared packages